Athletic Training (ATR)

 ATR-6760 Athletic Training Practicum IV (3 semester hours)

 This course is designed to develop fundamental skills in research design, as well as to enhance the student's understanding of literature searching, reading, and synthesizing of information in athletic training.
-Students will develop a question in preparation for their research experience culminating in a critical review of literature and formulation of an authentic research design related to their chosen topic.
-Students will be required to submit a proposal to the University Institutional Review Board for approval to conduct research.
+Students will develop a clinical question and demonstrate competence in using a variety of resources to answer the question using the best available evidence.
+Students will demonstrate competence of the clinical question through a written literature and presentation to classmates and faculty.

 ATR-6810-9 Selected Topics in Athletic Training (Variable semester hours)